meqtMac/dotfiles/README.md

 the install script first check if the links or files with name to be create exist, you need to manually delete those files before install.

 ## `Package.swift`
 This is dumpy swift package, enable editing, highting and autocomplete `link.swift`, and Source Control with Xcode.
 I'm now like using `Package.swift` like some what config file for Xcode beside swift package manager manifest.
+I'm considering moving link.swift to a real executable target for installization.

 ## toolsets
 - [Swift](https://www.swift.org/download/)